-Actually there are a few more nuances but the ones above are plenty for a blog post like this one.
-Levels of security can be added like adhesive void components, holograms, color shift inks, etc., but the basic version seems to be functioning quite well and has been well received in the medical device marketplace.
-Its a small item that can pay big dividends if any product integrity issue do arise.
+In practice, there are many nuances to consider, but the above noted factors are a good starting point.
+Additional levels of security can be added – like adhesive void components, holograms, color shift inks, etc., but the basic version seems to function well, and has been well received in the medical device marketplace.